 Systems and threat models are introduced in this section.
 S. Model of the System Fig. 1 shows the components of the system concept, which include blockchain, trustworthy third parties (TTPs), metaverse platform servers (MPSs), and smart devices (SDs). • SD: To join the metaverse, users touch the SD sensor, which generates authentication data.
-To guarantee the security of future sessions, the www.ijasem.org

-SD initiates authentication by sending a request for mutual authentication to the MPS.
+To guarantee the security of future sessions, the SD initiates authentication by sending a request for mutual authentication to the MPS.
 The two parties then negotiate an anchor key KMPS. • Multi-Protocol Signature Service (MPS): MPS is in charge of maintaining group authentication data that is collected via TTP queries and making sure that all SDs in the group authenticate with each other.
 It operates under the metaverse.
-Using the SD anonymous identity, MPS checks the blockchain for multi-factor authentication information throughout the authentication process.
+Using the SD anonymous identity, MPS checks the blockchain for user multi-factor authentication information throughout the authentication process.
 Adds a record with the details of the malevolent attacker to the blockchain in order to identify them if malicious authentication is found.
 In any other case, it removes the user's MFA credentials from the process of building the KMPS anchor key. • TTP: TTP is a very trustworthy organization that has exceptional storage capacities.
 In the TTP database, you can find all the details about the groups, as well as the security values and pre-shared keys for each SD and TTP.
 When a user registers, TTP is in charge of storing their multifactor authentication details and SD anonymous identity on the blockchain.
-During authentication, it receives authentication requests from MPS and distributes group authentication data. • blockchain: MPS and TTP work together in the blockchain's con sensus mechanism, and this study makes use of a public permission blockchain.
+During authentication, it receives authentication requests from MPS and distributes group authentication data.

+• The blockchain: MPS and TTP work together in the blockchain's con sensus mechanism, and this study makes use of a public permission blockchain.
 Unique key-value pairs consisting of user multi-factor authentication details and SD anonymous identity are stored on the blockchain.
 The blockchain will be updated whenever MPS identifies a malicious authentication attempt.
 We can use the immutability of the blockchain to track down the malevolent attacker, unlike traditional storage techniques.
 Section B. Danger Analysis One popular model that the threat model takes into account is the Dolev-Yao model. • The encryption assumption: An adversary without knowledge of the key cannot decode the message.
-Also, the random value and key would be completely out of their reach.
+Also, the random value and key would be completely of out their reach.
 Channel assumption: A hostile actor may take full control of the SD-MPS wireless radio channel.
 For example, if an attacker wants to compromise the protocol, they may start a flood of malicious sessions and eventually get all the public keys.
-While active attackers mav alter. replay. communications, we let passive attackers eavesdrop.
-We take it as read that the channel between MPS and TTP is safe and reliable. • Component assumption: Our approach forbids attackers from harming components in SD, MPS, and TTP, which means that secrets like security value SV and long-term key Ki-i cannot be stolen from these components. • Function assumptions: We take it as read that the attacker has complete control over the scheme's inputs and can exploit any of its functional functions.
+While active attackers may alter. replay, or mimic communications, we let passive attackers eavesdrop.

+We take it as read that the channel between MPS and TTP is safe and reliable. • Component assumption: Our approach forbids attackers from harming components in SD, MPS, and TTP, which means that secrets like security value SV and long-term key Ki-j cannot be stolen from these components. • Function assumption: we take it as read that attackers may utilize any input to access all the scheme's functional functions.
 Nevertheless, the ECIES mechanism's KEM and DEM must be secure, and the output created after going through the functional functions must be guaranteed to be both intact and confidential.
-Section III: The Plan The following sections provide the specifics of the three stages that make up the proposed concept.
-In Table I, we detail all of the notations that are needed for the proposed scheme.